-Overview - BTEC Level 3 Extended Diploma in Music
+Overview - Level 3 Extended Diploma in Music

-If you live and breathe music, this is the ideal course for you.
-Broadening your understanding of a wide range of performance styles, composition, recording and live sound, you will gain an insight into the range of career paths available, and enjoy opportunities to gain real experience by working with industry professionals.
+If you live and breathe music, this is the course for you.
+Studying this qualification will broaden your understanding of a wide range of performance styles, composition, recording and live sound.
+As you work with teaching staff and industry professionals to develop your creative and performance skills, you will gain an insight into the range of career paths available.

 What will I be doing?

-Successful completion of this two-year course will earn you the BTEC Level 3 Extended Diploma in Music (Performance).
-Equivalent to three A-Levels, this nationally-recognised qualification is suitable for progression onto Higher Education.
-You will also leave with enhanced interpersonal, critical and decision-making abilities, which will serve you well in future life.
+The Level 3 Extended Diploma in Music is equivalent to three A-Levels and suitable for progression onto Higher Education.
+Typical projects will focus on Music Performance Techniques, the Sound and Music Industry, Songwriting Techniques and Music Production.
+During your studies, you will also develop your interpersonal, critical and decision-making abilities, which will serve you well in future life.

 What could I do next?